elusivecodes/FyreORM/README.md

 - `$name` is a string representing the relationship name.
 - `$data` is an array containing relationship data.
-    - `className` is a string representing the target alias, and will default to the relationship name.
+    - `classAlias` is a string representing the target class alias, and will default to the relationship name.
     - `propertyName` is a string representing the entity property name, and will default to the snake case form of the relationship name.
     - `foreignKey` is a string representing the foreign key column in the target table, and will default to the snake case singular name of the current alias (suffixed with *"_id"*).
     - `bindingKey` is a string representing the matching column in the current table, and will default to the primary key.